garrandall/popular-music-data/tracks/you-gotta-have-love-in-your-heart-the-supremes-four-tops.md

 Love, love, love, love, love, love, love, love, love Yeah people
 And I'm talking to you
-And you-ooh-ooh-ooh yeah
+And you-oh-oh-oh yeah
 Say it, say it again
-Ooh, ooh, ooh...
+Oh, oh, oh...
 Oh yeah
 You sound so good